 I want to talk about our five travel anthologies because I was involved in them from the start, loved helping to compile them, contributed to four of them, and still enjoy dipping into them from time to time.
-They are the perfect antidote if you’ve not been able to get away this summer, describing the joy of travel even when disguised in calamity.
+They are the perfect antidote to help soothe your itchy feet, describing the joy of travel even when disguised in calamity.

 The Irresponsible Traveller, To Oldly Go, Roam Alone, Beastly Journeys and Kidding Around were published between 2014 and 2019 with the aim of providing 40 or so different experiences from a wide variety of writers, many of them previously unpublished, with a range of travel stories aimed to inspire, entertain and reassure.